CiscoSteve42/Notes/Linux/Tools/kubectl.md

 * `helm` is the package manager for K8s

 * To launch the Web-UI using minikube, use `minikube dashboard`

+* Like Docker, you can use `kubectl exec -ti yourservice-42069 /bin/sh` to get a shell for your container

+* Also like Docker, you can check logs with `kubectl logs -f yourservice-42069`

+* The equivalent of `docker rm` is `kubectl delete`